rexhip/rexhip/docs/Readme.md

 // This six lines of code and the variable definition is all
 // that is needed to read the data from the device. #flow
 // is a struct that actually contain two variables. #mb_addr
-// is a input and #mb_query is inOut on the block. #sb is
+// is a input and #mb_query is a inOut on the block. #sb is
-// udt that come along with the library, with common
+// a udt that come along with the library, with common
 // information for the device.
 ```